 before crashing to single digits PS.
 We have also seen hype in the Electric Vehicles (EV) sector with companies like Rivian reach peak market cap in excess of US$ 150 Billion on no revenue.

 Nobody can predict the future.
-But I have used the color coding such that a PS of below 10 is green, with below 5 as bright green.
-The color coding shifts to shades of yellow when PS crosses 10, and shades of orange when PS crosses 20.
+But I have used the color coding such that a PS of below 10 is green, with lower PS at darker shades.
+The color coding shifts to shades of yellow when PS crosses 10, and darker shades for 15+ and 20+.
 Any stock that rallies beyond the Moon (PS 10) scenario will be relying on the combination of hype and momentum, in addition to fundamentals.
 Each investor should determine what is the preferred valuation to buy, hold or sell at, depending on their risk tolerance.
 The tables in this page will be updated frequently, and rankings and price targets will be revised based on performance and valuation changes.
 For those interested, this analysis can provide data points to reference to help with investment decisions.

 For anyone interested in learning more about valuation, I recommend the videos by Aswath Damodaran, Professor of finance at the Stern School of Business at NYU.
 The following video gives a good introduction to Valuations, based on Revenue Multiples.